dialogic-godot/documentation/documentation/creating-extensions.md

 ## What is an event?

-A dialogic event is a script that defines a new class inheriting DialogicEvent.
-This script will define (a) how the event is represented in editor, (b) how it is saved and also (c) what it does during timeline execution when the event is reached.
+A dialogic event is a script that defines a new class inheriting `DialogicEvent`.
+This script will define (a) how the event is represented in-editor, (b) how it is saved, and also (c) what it does during timeline execution when the event is reached.

-Oftentimes events work together with subsystems.
+Often, events work together with subsystems.

 ## Your custom event